tamarin-prover/tamarin-prover/manual/src/002_installation.md

 repository you have the current development version ready for compilation.
 If you rather want to use the master version just run `git checkout master`.
-In either case, you can then run `make default', which will install an appropriate GHC for your system, including all dependencies, and the `tamarin-prover` executable will be copied to
+In either case, you can then run `make default`, which will install an appropriate GHC for your system, including all dependencies, and the `tamarin-prover` executable will be copied to
 `~/.local/bin/tamarin-prover`